MiSTer-devel/C128_MiSTer/README.md

 In OSD->Audio&Video the VDC version and memory size can be selected.

+## C128 cartridges

+To load a cartridge - "External function ROM" in C128 terms - it must be in .CRT format.
+To convert a binary ROM image into a .CRT, the
+[cartconv](https://vice-emu.sourceforge.io/vice_15.html) tool from Vice can be used, usually like this:

+`cartconv.exe -t c128 -l 0x8000 -i cart.bin -o cart.crt`

+The `-t c128` option is needed to create the correct header indicating this is a C128 cartridge.
+Otherwise the cartridge will be detected as a C64 cartridge and the core will start up in C64 mode like a real C128 would do if a C64 cartridge is inserted.

+The `-l 0x8000` option is needed to indicate the image should be located at address $8000.
+Some external ROMs might need to be located at $C000, in that case `-l 0xC000` should be used.

 # C64 features

 The following is the original C64_MiSTer README.
 Some features still apply, others don't: